Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

 \subsection{Construction of exotic surface links}

-Now we construct an infinite family of exotic 2--component Brunnian links.
+We now construct an infinite family of exotic 2--component Brunnian links.
 Each link will have a disk component and a genus one component.
 Fix~$K$ to be some strongly quasipositive topologically slice knot, e.g.\ the positive untwisted Whitehead double of the right-handed trefoil.
-This is topologically slice by \cite[Theorem~11.7B]{FreedmanQuinn} because the Alexander polynomial of any untwisted Whitehead double is trivial, and it is strongly quasipositive by \cite{rudolphsqp}.
+This is topologically slice by \cite[Theorem~11.7B]{FreedmanQuinn} (as the Alexander polynomial of any untwisted Whitehead double is trivial), and strongly quasipositive by \cite{rudolphsqp}.

-Now let $\S=S_1\sqcup S_2$ be the surface link pictured in Figure~\ref{fig:infinitefamily}.
-In this figure, we draw a disk and a genus one surface immersed in $S^3$ with ribbon intersections.
-The interiors of these surface should be pushed slightly into $B^4$ to obtain disjoint surfaces (as usual).
-Each knot $\partial S_i$ is an unknot, $S_1$ is an unknotted disk, and $S_2$ is an unknotted genus one surface.
+Let $\S=S_1\sqcup S_2$ be the surface link depicted in Figure~\ref{fig:infinitefamily}.
+We draw a disk and a genus one surface immersed in $S^3$ with ribbon intersections.
+Pushing the interiors of these surface slightly into $B^4$ yields disjoint surfaces.
+Moreover, each knot $\partial S_i$ is an unknot, $S_1$ is an unknotted disk, and $S_2$ is an unknotted genus one surface.